Java and Lokalise integration for internationalization (i18n)

 SwitchLang.jButtonSwitchLang.text=Interruttore

-Code switch button functionality
+Code the switch button functionality

 Locale locale_it_IT = new Locale("it", "IT");